leukemia-kispi/HiChIP-Analysis/README.md

 Optionally use the Docker image with all tools and dependecies setup.
 [Still needs to be created]

+If you want to run the data using the same versions as the original was crated used this Docker images generated using the _Legacy.yml found under VersionDependecies/Legacy.

 ## Overview

 ![Summary of whole HiChIP-Analysis workflow](/Images/Workflow.png)